 What Is Hepatitis B?

-Hepatitis B is a disease caused by the hepatitis B virus (HBV).
-This virus attacks the liver.
-The disease can cause:
+Hepatitis B is a disease caused by the hepatitis B virus.
+This virus attacks the liver and cause:

-It is recommended that adults (aged 18 years or older) get vaccinated if they are at high risk for hepatitis B. High risk includes:
+Adults, 18 years or older, should get vaccinated if they are at high risk for hepatitis B. High risk factors include:

 You should not get the vaccine if you:

 What Other Ways Can Hepatitis B Be Prevented Besides Vaccination?

 Other methods that may reduce the risk of hepatitis B infection are: